Iris subg. Iris

 Subgenus Iris is one subgenus of Iris.

 Iris as a plant was originally named by Carl Linnaeus in his book Systema Naturae (in 1735), with a great number of species being added into the genus.
-Including new ones that were found after the book’s publication.
+Including new ones that were found after the book's publication.

-The division of irises into varies subgroups, has taken various forms over the years.
+The division of irises into various subgroups, has taken various forms over the years.
 By the 19th century botanists had created new genera such as Evansia, Hermodactylus, Moraea, Oncocyclus, and Xiphion.
 Opinion was often divided whether to split the genus into several parts or lump them back into Iris.
 From J. G. Baker, who separated some such as Moraea and Xiphion from Iris in his book 'Handbook of the Irideae' (published in London) in 1892.
 Then William R. Dykes, who clarified the situation by a compromise in his monograph The Genus Iris (by Cambridge University Press, 1913; later reprinted in 1974 by Dover).
 He was the first to term the subgroup as Iris sect.
 Iris.